 The Company and Group fund its financing activities through the provision of student accommodation and rental income received on this accommodation.
-Growth in rental income is linked to the movement in RPI and the Group manages the exposure to this index through a mix of inflation-linked debt and the use of RPI swaps to hedge a portion of rental income.
+Growth in rental income is linked to the movement in RPI and the Group manages the exposure to this index through a mix of inflation-linked debt and the use of RPI swaps to hedge a portion of the fixed rate debt servicing costs.
 The Company and Group are monitoring the current inflationary environment very closely, especially the impact on its cost base.
 The contractual mechanisms relating to rental income increases and the controllable nature of most costs provide means of managing this risk.